Frequently using egg recipes is a great way to stretch your family’s grocery budget. Plus, they’re healthy and easy to make.

-I’m always looking for ways to stretch my family’s grocery budget.
-It seems that for us, that’s the easiest way for me to make an impact on our wallets.
-As a stay-at-home mom I don’t have many opportunities to bring in actual dollars, but I can learn how to stretch our grocery budget at the same time that I’m making great, healthy meals.
+Reducing our grocery expenses is the easiest way for me to make an impact on our family’s budget.
+As a stay-at-home mom, I don’t have many opportunities to bring in actual dollars, but I can learn how to stretch our grocery budget at the same time that I’m making great, healthy meals.

-Eggs are pretty reasonably priced.
+Eggs are usually very reasonably priced and are one of the best Frugal Pantry Staples.
 I can buy a dozen eggs for anywhere from $.99 to $2.00.
 I definitely try to get closer to that $.99 mark, which makes them only $.08 each.
 When I see this price I stock up, too, because eggs can last in your fridge safely for 4-5 weeks after their pack date, according to incredibleegg.org.

 And, if you think eggs are only for breakfast, you’re way off.
 Eggs can be eaten at any time of day without even touching the standard breakfast fare.
 But, seriously … who has a problem with breakfast for dinner?
 My kids do cartwheels when they hear that they’re getting breakfast for dinner.